zakulv/KPS-UL-releases/README.md

 ## Source code

 KPS is built with Rust, Tauri 2, React, TypeScript, and Windows Raw Input.
-The application source and technical documentation are available in the [KPS-UL repository](https://github.com/zakulv/KPS-UL).

-If you find a bug, please report it in the source repository with your Windows version, KPS version, and steps to reproduce the problem.
+If you find a bug, please report it with your Windows version, KPS version, and steps to reproduce the problem if possible.
 Never include passwords, private messages, or other sensitive information in a bug report.